erik78se/masterworker/TUTORIAL.md

   1. Do whatever is needed to remove a departing unit from the service e.g. perform reconfiguration, removing databases etc.

-Lets see how the master and worker charms deal with this in our example.

-Lets walk through this by removing a worker.
+Lets walk this through by removing a worker.
 Follow the events with *juju debug-log*.

 ```juju remove-unit worker/1```